Stuwert/simple-messenger/README.md

 ### Front End Set-up

 The Front-end runs off of a standard Create React App set-up for ease of set-up.
 (The webpack build has not been ejected yet).
 Front-end set-up will similarly require Pusher configuration.
 An `env.sample` file has been made available to you.
+Simple copy the `env.sample` to `.env` and update the PUSHER keys with the appropriate values.

 The `API_URL` is set to port 3000 and there's a proxy in the `package.json` to route to `4000` to get around CORS issues.